gabyx/nixos-configuration/README.md

 ## Resizing the _LUKS Encrypted_ Disk (if disk is full)

+If `nixos-rebuild` fails due to too little disk space, use the following easy fix.
 On the host do the following:

 1. Resize the `.qcow2` file with